Jamesits/auto-email-homework-fetcher/README.md

 ## Known Issues

- * Attachments with the same name overwrites each other.
+ * Attachments with the same name overwrites each other
- * No strict checking and error recovering
+ * No strict checking and error recovering, may encounter encoding bugs
- * Not very much config (if you want them, tweak the code yourself)
+ * Not very many options (if you want to change something, tweak the code yourself -- it is only 90 lines)
+ * No security concerns (e.g. all attachments will be downloaded without checking MIME type); use under your own risk and don't open any malicious file

 ## Configuration